-Understanding the electrophysiological basis of neural coding, communication, and information processing is central to modern neuroscience research.
+Inderstanding the electrophysiological basis of neural coding, communication, and information processing is central to modern neuroscience research.
 Mathematical modeling and computer simulation have become an integral part of the neuroscientist's toolbox for exploring these phenomena at a variety of levels of organization, from the biophysical basis of current flow through individual ion channels, to the modeling of aspects of cognitive function arising from the distributed activity of large populations of neurons.
 Neural models can be constructed at many levels of abstraction.
-Some types of scientific questions can be addressed using highly reduced models that treat neurons as simple threshold devices, while other questions require detailed models of membrane biophysics and intracellular signaling networks.
+Some types of scientific questions can be addressed using highly reduced models that treat neurons as simple threshold devices, whereas other questions require detailed models of membrane biophysics and intracellular signaling networks.

-This chapter will focus on the tools and techniques for constructing biophysically detailed compartmental models of individual neurons and local networks (Koch and Segev, 1998; De Schutter 2001).
-Such models are well positioned to take advantage of emerging neuroinformatics approaches that can potentially link such models with a wealth of empirical data currently being compiled and organized into large neuroscientific databases (Huerta et al., 1993; Koslow and Huerta, 1997; Shepherd et al., 1998).
-In contrast, highly abstracted models lack sufficient biological detail to establish meaningful links to these databases, while large systems-level models involving multiple brain regions are generally too diverse in structure and function for neuroinformatics approaches to be productive.
-In the intermediated term over the next several years, biophysically detailed models of single neurons and local networks will likely provide the most fruitful level of analysis for uncovering new functional relationships, dynamical principles, and information processing strategies.
+This article will focus on the tools and techniques for constructing biophysically detailed compartmental models of individual neurons and local networks.
+Such models are well positioned to take advantage of emerging neuroinformatics approaches that can potentially link such models with a wealth of empirical data currently being compiled and organized into large neuroscientific databases.3-5 In contrast, highly abstracted models lack sufficient biological detail to establish meaningful links to these databases, whereas large systems-level models involving multiple brain regions are generally too diverse in structure and function for neuroinformatics approaches to be productive.
+In the intermediated term over the next several years, biophysically detailed models of single neurons and local networks will likely provide the most fruitful level of analysis for uncovering new functional relationships, dynamical principles, and information-processing strategies.

 How do electrophysiological models fit into an informatics approach to neuroscience?
-This question is perhaps best answered in the context of a bottom-up view of the problem.
+This question is perhaps best answered in the context of a bottomup view of the problem.
 Starting at the molecular level, sequence-based informatics approaches are being used to reveal information about structural and evolutionary relationships among ion channels and receptor proteins.
 Molecular dynamics simulations can help establish links from the structural level to the functional properties of individual ion channel and receptor complexes.
-Electrophysiological models come into play at the next level of organization where information-processing properties emerge from the dynamic interactions of multiple channel and receptor types at the single-neuron level and interactions of multiple neurons at the
+Electrophysiological models come into play at the next level of organization where